864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Liquid Carburizing

-Manufacturers sometimes introduce carbon atoms to the surface of low carbon steels by submersing the metal at high temperatures in baths of high-carbon liquids.
+Manufacturers sometimes introduce carbon atoms to the surface of low-carbon steels by submersing the metal at high temperatures in baths of high-carbon liquids.

-In the past, the liquids used for this process often included cyanide, a strong acid which would help abrade the surface to prepare the metal for carbon deposition.
 Today, manufacturers usually employ more environmentally friendly, less toxic acids during the process of liquid carburization.
-Mesh baskets or wire enable the entire work piece to remain suspended in the liquid bath for a desired period of time, ensuring uniform carburization.
+Mesh baskets or wire enable the entire workpiece to remain suspended in the liquid bath for a desired period of time, ensuring uniform carburization.

 This process facilitates the production of exterior metal cases with a high carbon content.
 It usually requires comparatively little time to complete.
-Liquid carburizing proves very efficient for strengthening the surfaces of small and medium sized parts; manufacturers can automate this process easily.
+Liquid carburizing proves very efficient for strengthening the surfaces of small and medium-sized parts; manufacturers can automate this process easily.

 Gas Carburizing

-This widely popular method of carburizing uses gases such as methane or carbon monoxide to cause the deposition of carbon onto the surface of low carbon steel alloys or irons.
+This widely popular method of carburizing uses gases such as methane or carbon monoxide to cause the deposition of carbon onto the surface of low-carbon steel alloys or irons.

 Today manufacturers carefully control temperatures to achieve optimum levels of carburization.
 This process usually takes place in large furnaces.
-It frequently occurs in conjunction with automation, and offers excellent control over the depth of case hardening.
+It frequently occurs in conjunction with automation and offers excellent control over the depth of case hardening.

 This process permits the carburizing of commercial safes and vaults, as well as large industrial blades and other heavy items.